Does Your Pharmacy Need a “Check-Up?”

 Storage of Medications and Other Substances

 Pharmacies are allowed to store hazardous drugs, controlled substances, and other drugs for medical purposes.
 The storage of these drugs is regulated by respective state boards of pharmacy and overarching federal laws.
-Pharmacies must be in compliance with proper storage protocols or risk potential fines and other consequences.
+When it comes to Pharmacy compliance, establishments must adhere to proper storage protocols or risk potential fines and other consequences.
 Regulations surrounding these storage protocols can change and all pharmacies must be aware of any changes and effectively implement these changes.
 Outside professionals can ensure your pharmacy is compliant with all state and federal guidelines and advise your pharmacy on best practices should changes need to be implemented.

 Disposal of Medications and Other Substances